Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: RECHP theory of the high- cuprates: analytical and graphical analysis

 \subsubsection{Fan-out of strange metal behavior above the overdoped region}

-The dome signifies that disordered RECP pair transform to the low-energy "smectic" CO configurations, such as the one illustrated in Figs. \ref{fig4} and \ref{fig3}.
+The dome signifies that disordered RECHP pair transform to the low-energy "smectic" CO configurations, such as the one illustrated in Figs. \ref{fig4} and \ref{fig3}.
 We attribute the fan-out behavior above $T_{C}$ as due to surviving "smectic" CO as enhanced by the in-plane electric fields, thus maintaining the mesoscopic parallel 1D conducting channels above $T_{C}$, though the hole conducting channel at both ends of the antiferromagnetic chain link are no longer in phase or no longer move in unison with charge $2\left\vert e\right\vert $ \cite{huang,patel, planckian}.
-However, we expect the strange metal phase to be at temperatures above the overdoped region, i.e., starting above the dome peak and through the over-doped region of SC dome, where $\Delta_{C}=\Delta^{\ast}$ or $T_{C}=T^{\ast}$ as indicated in Fig. \ref{phaseD}, where the "smectic" or CO still survives.
+However, we expect the strange metal phase to be at temperatures above the overdoped region, that is, starting above the dome peak and through the over-doped region of the SC dome, where $\Delta_{C}=\Delta^{\ast}$ or $T_{C}=T^{\ast}$ as shown in Fig. \ref{phaseD}, where the "smectic" or CO still survives as indicated in Fig. \ref{schematic}.